ernoult/VOWEL-BENCHMARK/README.md

-## Binding events through the mutual synchronization of spintronic nano-neurons
+## Benchmarking "Binding events through the mutual synchronization of spintronic nano-neurons" (Romera et al, 2020)

 This repository contains the code producing benchmarking the results of [the paper](https://arxiv.org/abs/2001.08044) "Binding events through the mutual synchronization of spintronic nano-neurons" (Romera et al, 2020) against standard deep learning.